 For more general information, see our Norovirus page.

-Symptoms can also include stomach cramps and fever.
-They appear 12 to 24 hours after exposure, and often go away within a few days.
-Many people are contagious before showing symptoms.
-The virus can also stay in feces for several weeks.
-Outbreaks happen quickly, but can be controlled if caught early.
+Symptoms include nausea, vomiting, diarrhea, stomach cramps and fever.
+They appear 12 to 36 hours after exposure.
+They often go away within a few days.
+Many people are contagious before they show symptoms.
+The virus can stay in feces for several weeks.
+Most people will get it several times in their life.

-To report an outbreak, visit our Report Notifiable Conditions page or call (253) 798-6534.
+- Report it on our Notifiable Conditions page or call (253) 798-6534.

 For schools and childcare centers

-- Parent letters—English, Spanish.
+- Parent letters—view them in English or Spanish.

 - Sample school newsletter article.

 - Gastroenteritis outbreak—illness control tools for congregate care and healthcare facilities.

 - CDC norovirus page for healthcare providers—disease, diagnosis and treatment information.